University Project Successes

 Massachusetts Institute of Technology – The Flying Nimbus

+Kouttron makes adjustments to the Nimbus.
 One man’s trash is another man’s future self-balancing skateboard.
 After stumbling upon a collection of aluminum scrap around the MIT shops and visualizing a skateboard that he could actually ride, Dane Kouttron began developing the Flying Nimbus.
-Named after a rideable cloud from the Japanese anime series Dragon Ball Z, the Flying Nimbus is a Massachusetts Institute of Technology – The Flying Nimbus
+Named after a rideable cloud from the Japanese anime series Dragon Ball Massachusetts Institute of Technology – The Flying Nimbus

 Rice University - Haptic Paddle